 If someone had told me that it would come to this, I don’t know.
 Perhaps, I would have asked God to choose someone else.
 You grow up with all these stories about him, and you get caught up in the excitement and the promise of it all.
 You never really think that it could be like this, so gut-wrenchingly painful.

 I knew he had pushed them too far.
 I knew that he had said too much, done too much, challenged people too much.
 He really didn’t need to put his life on the line like that.
 Will it really change anything?
 Will we have that abundant life he talked about, will we finally be free to worship the Father in spirit and in truth instead of living in fear and in poverty because of those in power?
 In the end, will it be all worth it?

-As I watched him grow into the man who has become everything to everyone, my Jewish sisters teased me and wondered why he was so different.
-Then, we realized the truth.
-They used to sing this song to me, “Mary did you know, that your baby boy would one day walk on water?
+As I watched him grow into the man who has become.
+As my Jewish sisters teased me and wondered why he was so different.
+Then, we realized the truth, we used to sing this song, “Mary did you know, that your baby boy would one day walk on water?
 Mary did you know?
 Mary did you know?
 Did you know?”

-I can’t help but wonder.
-Will my son’s death really matter?
+I can’t help but keep wondering.
+Will my son’s death, really matter?
 I know that He is the Son of God, who makes me ponder you God.
 But, he is also the Son of Man, this woman’s son who came from this womb.
 He is my son, the one who created these worry lines each time I lost him in the crowd.